-There are an abundance of betting markets available for the leading flat racing festival.
-If you're new to horse racing betting, or are a seasoned bettor, there's something for everyone.
-Here are the most popular betting options.
+Many betting markets are available for the leading flat racing festival.
+If you're new to horse racing betting or are a seasoned bettor, there's something for everyone.
+Here are the most popular options at horse racing betting sites:

 Place bets are extremely popular for Royal Ascot races, although the Royal Ascot betting odds are smaller than you'll find for the outright win market.

 However, unlike win bets, you only need your horse to finish in the places to secure a return.
-Royal Ascot races vary on the number of places depending on the size of the field.
-It can start with the top two or three and go as far as the top six depending on your horse racing betting site.
+Royal Ascot races vary in the number of places depending on the size of the field.
+Depending on the betting site, it can start with the top two or three and go as far as the top six.

 A bet at Royal Ascot on a horse with odds of 12/1 would stand to make a £12 profit for every £1 wagered if your bet succeeded.